Common Questions About Biblical Generosity

 One of Pascal’s most famous quotes is: “The heart has its reasons of which reason knows nothing.”
 In other words, it’s difficult for us to fully understand the motives of our own hearts.

 When it comes to generosity, our hearts may lead us to give truly choice gifts, or not.
 That’s why it can be helpful to get a bit more specific in answering the question: How much should I give?

 The historical biblical starting point of generosity is a tithe, or 10 percent of income.
 As Randy Alcorn points out in the best book i’ve ever read about biblical generosity, it’s where God started his Old Covenant children: “Does God expect His New Covenant children to give less or more?
 Jesus raised the spiritual bar; he never lowered it (Matthew 5:27).”

 At the same time, the Bible teaches that 10 percent is not the intended stopping point.
 After all, it encourages us to give both tithes and offerings.
 And besides, while 10 percent may be the choicest of gifts for a person making very little, for a person making a lot, 10 percent may be far from a choice gift.

 So, my counsel is to base the amount that you give on a percentage of income, using 10 percent as a benchmark – a place to move toward if you’re not there already, and a place to move beyond if you are.

 Where to Give

-When deciding where to give, the Bible clearly reveals three causes that are important to God where our financial gifts can support His work in the world: The poor, those who don’t know Him, and those who teach His Word.
+When deciding where to give, the Bible clearly reveals three causes that are important to God where our financial gifts can support His work in the world: Proverbs 19:17, Matthew 28:19, and Galatians 6:6.

 The local church is typically all about those three causes.
 It is usually active in helping to meet the needs of the poor in its community and elsewhere.
 It introduces visitors to God and often supports missionaries in other parts of the world who are spreading God’s Word.
 And, of course, it is a primary source of our biblical instruction.